21 And Jehovah God proceeded to make long garments of skin for Adam and for his wife and to clothe them (Genesis 3).

 very same day.
 Every child reaches the point where it starts to learn right from

 wrong.
-That point is characterized by the child being naughty. that is precisely
+That point is characterized by the child pushing the boundaries of his

 what happened with Adam in Eden.
 He became old enough to consciously disobey his